RenderKit/openvkl/doc/api.md

     uniform unsigned int8 buffer[VKL_MAX_INTERVAL_ITERATOR_SIZE];

-These values are majorants over all drivers and volume types.
+These values are majorants over all devices and volume types.
 Note that Open VKL attempts to detect the target SIMD width using `TARGET_WIDTH`, returning smaller buffer sizes for narrow architectures.
 However, Open VKL may fall back to the largest buffer size over all targets.